Merchant On-Boarding Policy

 -

-to comply with the requirement of PA Guidelines and other Applicable Laws, and adopt appropriate KYC and Merchant on-boarding process for online Merchants (as applicable) that have an existing banking relationship & maintain a bank account for settlement purposes;
+to comply with the requirement of PA Guidelines and other Applicable Laws, and adopt appropriate KYC and Merchant on-boarding process for Merchants (as applicable) that have an existing banking relationship & maintain a bank account for settlement purposes;

 -